Destinations Greece Athens

 Closest island · 40 min by fast ferry · The pistachio island

 The nearest Saronic island and the easiest day trip — 40 minutes by Flying Cat from Piraeus.
 Aegina Town is the harbour you arrive at: a fish market under the trees, neoclassical mansions on the waterfront, the church of Agios Nikolaos on the pier.
-Rent a scooter for the Temple of Aphaia (a 5th-century BC limestone temple on the east coast, the only Greek temple with intact pediments still in situ).
+Rent a scooter for the Temple of Aphaia (a late-Archaic limestone temple on the east coast, c.
+500 BC — one of the best-preserved Doric temples in Greece, most of its columns still standing).
 Lunch at Skotadis on the harbour; eat what's just been landed.
 Pistachios are the island's PDO crop — buy a bag at the port before the ferry back.

 40 min fast ferryTemple of AphaiaSkotadis for lunch